-Addis Ababa, May 10, 2017 – (ECA) – Polish President Andrzej Duda on Tuesday met with the Economic Commission for Africa’s Acting Executive Secretary, Abdalla Hamdok, to discuss a number of issues that include Poland’s bid for a non-permanent seat on the United Nations Security Council and the need to boost business ties between Poland and Africa.
+Addis Ababa, May 10, 2017 – (ECA) – Polish President Andrzej Duda met with the Economic Commission for Africa’s Acting Executive Secretary, Abdalla Hamdok, on 10 May,2017 to discuss a number of issues that include Poland’s bid for a non-permanent seat on the United Nations Security Council and the need to boost business ties between Poland and Africa.

 Mr. Duda, who earlier on had met his Ethiopian counterpart, Mulatu Teshome, told Mr. Hamdok that Poland is interested in investing in Africa, adding he would be happier if African businesses were also keen to invest in his country.

 "We as a country hope to increase the cooperation between Africa and Poland.
 We want to see Poland being respected the world over for its expertise and what it stands for.
 We are open to friendly cooperation as partners, offering our extensive experience, among other things in the economic transformation of Africa,” he said.

 “We want to invest in Africa, not exploit it,"said Mr. Duda, who was on his first visit to Africa said, adding this had given him the opportunity to speak with Mr. Hamdok and key ECA officials, Ethiopian leaders and officials from the African Union Commission to see how they could work together to help develop the continent.